umgbhalla/starred/README.md

 ## Others

+- [mattdesl/promise-cookbook](https://github.com/mattdesl/promise-cookbook) - :orange_book: a brief introduction to using Promises in JavaScript
 - [sumodirjo/engineering-blogs](https://github.com/sumodirjo/engineering-blogs) - A curated list of engineering blogs of startup and enterprise companies
 - [osynavets/build-your-own-x-in-rust](https://github.com/osynavets/build-your-own-x-in-rust) -
 - [rochacbruno/py2rs](https://github.com/rochacbruno/py2rs) - A quick reference guide for the Pythonista in the process of becoming a Rustacean